maiconwa/CRUD/README.md

 Step 3.3: Use the command "dir" and press enter to see yout folders;

-Step 3.4: Use the command "cd Python" to enter in the Python folder;
+Step 3.4: Use the command cd and insert the path to project folder;

 Step 3.5: Use the command "cd venv/Scripts" and press enter;